lalakash/service-feedback-project/README.md

-# service-feedback-project
+# Feedback Collection Manager
-Feedback collection manager - Anyone can collect feedback from their customers by creating campaigns.
+Anyone can collect feedback from their customers by creating campaigns.

+This project is built using:

+React JS
+Express JS
+Mongo DB
+Passport JS
+Strip & Email Provider